Open

 Directions

-From Reserve, travel north on New Mexico Highway 12 for 12 miles to Apache Creek across from New Mexico Highway 32.
-Turn east (right) onto Forest Road 94 (Cox Canyon Road) and proceed about 0.25 mile to the campground on the right.
+From Reserve, travel north on New Mexico Highway 12 for approximately 12 miles.
+Just past mile marker 19, turn south (right if coming from Reserve) onto Forest Road 94 (Cox Canyon Road).
+The campground is located about 0.25 mile down on the right side of the road.

 Amenities